Engraving Styles on Natural Stone

 A motif image engraved on your house sign can really personalise your sign.
 A motif reflecting the name of the house, such as: An Oak tree, A Kingfisher, Highlighting a feature of the local area, A picture celebrating the interest of the owners such as a pet motif, or as in this case, A Classic Spitfire house design.

+Talk to your chosen stone engraver, he or she can advise on the best style for your house sign or plaque.
 If you are not sure which style of engraving you prefer, why not ask your stone engraver for a free design draft to help you decide.
 This may help you decide which type of engraving best suits your style of home.